georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 &nbsp;
 #### Other ideas

 1. Keep your code in bite-sized chunks.
-If a single function or loop gets too long, consider looking for ways to break it into smaller pieces (e.g. write functions to carry out chunks of code all in one line; break complex analyses into multiple loops with data saved in between).
+If a single function or loop gets too long, consider looking for ways to break it into smaller pieces (e.g. write functions to carry out chunks of code all in one line; break complex analyses into multiple loops with intermediate results saved in between).

 2. Don't repeat yourself--automate!
 If you are repeating the same code over and over, use a loop or a function to repeat that code for you.
-Needless repetition doesn't just waste time--it also increases the likelihood you'll make a costly mistake!
+Needless repetition doesn't just waste time--it also increases the likelihood you'll make a costly mistake.

 3. Keep all of your source files for a project in the same directory, then use relative paths as necessary to access them.
-For example, use:
+For example, to load data use:

 ~~~
+# set working directory
+setwd("C:/Users/Karthik/Documents/sannic-project")

+# load datasets 1 and 2 from the files subfolder
+dat <- read.csv(file = "files/dataset1.csv", header = TRUE)
-dat <- read.csv(file = "files/dataset-2013-01.csv", header = TRUE)
+dat <- read.csv(file = "files/dataset2.csv", header = TRUE)
 ~~~
 {: .language-r}